Buena Vista Social Club (album): Reception

-Buena Vista Social Club earned considerable critical praise and has received numerous accolades from music writers and publications.
+Buena Vista Social Club earned considerable critical praise from music writers and publications.
 In 2003, the album was ranked number 260 on Rolling Stone magazine's list of the 500 greatest albums of all time, one of only two albums on the list to be produced in a non-English speaking country.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
-As of 2020, the album has sold over 8 million copies.

 The album was awarded the 1998 Grammy Award for Best Traditional Tropical Latin Album and Tropical/Salsa Album of the Year by a Group at the 1998 Billboard Latin Music Awards.

 In 2022, the album was selected by the Library of Congress for preservation in the National Recording Registry.

+In 2024, it was ranked in eleventh position on the “Los 600 de Latinoamérica” list compiled by a collective of music journalists from several countries of the Americas, curating the top 600 Latin American albums from 1920-2022.